bd317/BengaliAI_Speech_Recognition_5th_solution/README.md

 Now the ensemble model can be trained: train_w2w_baseline_v34_ensemble.ipynb

-Use the 6k training step checkpoint
+Use the 6k training step checkpoint.

 # Language model training:
 Run language_model/language_model_current_v12.ipynb
 Copy the unigram from the lms/new_model_arpa to lms/new_model_bin_mixed after creating the binary file.

 # Inference:
 Inference notebook is found here: https://www.kaggle.com/code/benbla/5th-place-solution

 ### Notes
-Training and val loss or WER scores may differ in earlier epochs because seed_everything was not set in the original version.
-However, the differences are negligible after a few thousand training steps.
+Training and val loss or WER scores may differ in earlier epochs because seed_everything was not set in the original version. <br>
+However, the differences are negligible after a few thousand training steps.<br>
+In the original version WandB was used to track the experiments.
+The flag was set to False in this repository.
+By commenting out the following line, tracking can be reactivated:<br>
+os.environ["WANDB_DISABLED"] = "true".